TrendingTechnology/yoga-instructor/README.md

 - ### **IMMUNITY**
 Yoga poses help massage organs and strengthens muscles while breathing techniques and meditation release stress and improve immunity.

+- ### **MORNING**
+A list of curated yoga poses for performing in the morning to feel fresh and energised throughout the day.

 - ### **YOGA IN PREGNANCY**
 Yoga is a great way to stay active and is healthy for you and your baby.
 Yoga classes in pregnancy use relaxation and breathing techniques with postures that are adapted for pregnancy.